triton-inference-server/openvino_backend/README.md

 questions or report problems in the main Triton [issues page](https://github.com/triton-inference-server/server/issues).
 The backend is designed to run models in Intermediate Representation (IR).
 See [here](https://docs.openvinotoolkit.org/latest/openvino_docs_MO_DG_prepare_model_convert_model_Converting_Model.html) for instruction to convert a model to IR format.
 The backend is implemented using openVINO C++ API.
 Auto completion of the model config is not supported in the backend and complete `config.pbtxt` must be provided with the model.

-**Note:** OpenVINO backend is in early stage of developement and is not yet ready for general use.

 ## Build the OpenVINO Backend